marmelab/ra-auth-google/packages/ra-auth-google/Readme.md

 Returns a component that can be used to render the [Sign in with Google button](https://developers.google.com/identity/gsi/web/guides/offerings?hl=en#sign_in_with_google_button).

-It requires to be used inside a `<GoogleAuthContextProvider>`.

 It accepts the following props:

 - `sx`: *Optional* - Allows to customize the MUI `<Box>` inside which the button is rendered.
 See [MUI `sx` prop](https://mui.com/system/basics/#the-sx-prop) for more information.
 - Other parameters: *Optional* - All the other parameters are passed to the Sign in with Google button, and allow for customization.
 See the [documentation](https://developers.google.com/identity/gsi/web/reference/js-reference?hl=en#GsiButtonConfiguration) for the full list of supported parameters.

 ```tsx
 const MyLoginButton = () => (